Multiple Sclerosis

 Watch this animation to help understand what disease progression really means in MS, its impact and how to manage it.

-Learn how the two types of inflammation in MS contributes to disease progression and how it can impact a person’s life.
+Learn how the two types of inflammation in MS contribute to disease progression and how it can impact a person’s life.

 Protecting the house in MS

-Learn about underlying disease activity and ways to reduce future irreversible disability
+Learn about the underlying disease activity and ways to reduce future irreversible disability.

 Recent clinical evidence suggests that B cells contribute to both the inflammatory and neurodegenerative aspects of the disease.